John Speight

 A few years later I discovered a carrier bag full of my grandfather's and uncle's black silhouette paper.
 There was no internet at the time for inspiration, and I was trying to think of a way to create a career in art, so I took the paper and began to experiment with it.
 It quickly occurred to me that if I could keep the cost of my materials and my overheads low, and at the same time learn how to work quickly, I might be able to create originals that almost everyone could afford.
 In that way they would at least have the opportunity to own a piece of original handmade artwork.

 So that was the idea that launched my papercutting career.
-The intention has always been twofold: to keep the price low but to keep the quality as high as I possibly can
+The intention has always been twofold: to keep the price low but to keep the quality as high as I possibly can.

 How my papercuts are made:

 I use a scalpel to hand-cut all of my pictures.
 They are all made individually, so although I replicate designs, each papercut has small differences that make it unique.
-The coloured background tint on most of my pictures is a precice mixture of three acrylic inks.
+The coloured background tint on most of my pictures is a precise mixture of three acrylic inks.
 The background paper is watercolour paper.

 My personal view is that I would prefer to choose one tool and try to master it, rather than have a large range of equipment that I'm forever trying to get used to.
 So, when I began cutting I chose a Swann Morton scalpel with a 10A blade and have continued with that to this day